Niv-19/CNN_dessert_classification/assignment.md

 #### Step 1: Data
 Inspect the data/ folder.
 To make it easy to load images into Keras, it's been split into a training and validation folders, with an additional holdout set to evaluate model performance at the end.

-#### Step 2: Simple CNN
+#### Step 2: Simple ConvNet
-1. Using the create_model function in simple_cnn.py (this is the same CNN you built yesterday), create a keras model.
+1. Using the create_model function in simple_cnn.py (this is the same ConvNet you built yesterday), create a keras model.
 Use 100x100x3 (100 pixels square with channels for RGB) as the input size while testing to save time, but we will increase this later
-2. Yesterday, we used model.fit() to run the model.
+2. Previously, we used model.fit() to run the model.
 However, the fit() method will load all of your data into memory, which is generally unusable for large datasets.
 To deal with this, we'll be using data generators, which load data on the fly.
 The keras ImageDataGenerator also makes it very easy to implement data augmentation, which we can use to increase our validation accuracy.
 Make two image data generators: one for training data and one for validation. for both, use the Xception preprocessor, which performs a couple quick scaling and transformation operations.

 ```python